aramisgithub/questpresentation/script/document.md

 ## Mulan

-- Mulan improves her skills and becomes even better at being male
+Mulan improves her skills and becomes even better at being male in a montage with a catchy song that Harrison seems to really enjoy (*Let's get down to buissness---To defeat---The Huns!*)

 ## Odyssey

-- Odysseus is faced with many tests as he travels back to Ithaca:
+Odysseus is faced with many tests as he travels back to Ithaca which include many of the famous and well-known Greek mythological creatures in popular culture.
+This list of creatures includes the Lotus Eaters, the Sirens and also Scylla.

-    - Polyphemus

-    - Circones

-    - Lotus Eaters

-    - Lastrygonians

-    - Sirens

-    - Scylla & Charybdis

-    - Cattle of the Sun God

 ## Comparison

-- Mulan

-    - Implied that Mulan's journey will be soft and easy

-    - Only vague "montage-y" tests, allies, enemies in the form of lerttraining
+The fact that Mulan had to endure only vague "montage-y" tests, allies, enemies in the form of training implies that Mulan's journey will be soft and easy.

-- Odyssey

-    - Journey has real life-or-death scenarios, and is more lertserious than Mulan
+This is in direct contrast to the Odyssey's journey, which has real life-or-death scenarios, and is more serious than the tests found in Mulan.

 # Approach to the innermost cave